grame-cncm/faust/architecture/nodejs/README.md

 As for other Faust architectures, the various SDKs/development files associated with the targeted audio engine should also be installed.
-For example, if creating a nodejs addon with a Jack driver, libjack should be installed, etc.
+For example, if creating a nodejs addon with a JACK driver, libjack should be installed, etc.

 ## Generating a Faust Nodejs Native Addon